jianzwang/logs/pages/OOP.md

 - > Object-oriented programs are made up of objects.
 An object packages both data and the procedures that operate on that data.
 The procedures are typically called methods or operations.
 	- [[structs]] and [[enums]] have data, and [[impl]] blocks provide methods on structs and enums.
 Even though **structs** and **enums** with **methods** aren’t called objects, they provide the same functionality,
-- > Inheritance is a mechanism whereby an object can inherit from another object’s definition,thus gaining the parent object’s data and behavior without you having to define them again.
+- > Inheritance is a mechanism whereby an object can inherit from another object’s definition,
+	- thus gaining the parent object’s data and behavior without you having to define them again.